 When I think of tuna, I think of being a kid.
-Of schooltime lunches: cold sandwiches packed by my mom or hot melts with cheese.
+Of schooltime lunches: cold sandwiches packed by my mom or hot open-face melts with cheese.
 Of the multitude of casseroles my mom used to make (so many casseroles!); I remember two in particular: a creamy one with peas and toast, and a crispy one topped with potato chips and brown sugar (they really did taste so much better than they sound).
 I think of summertime, picnics and parties, and cold tuna pasta salad.
 I love tuna, and for me, it’s just one of those foods that has a million memories attached to it.

 Greenpeace emailed me last week to tell me about a recipe contest they launched, called Think Outside the Can, to raise awareness regarding the destructive and irresponsible tuna fishing practices that many major companies engage in.